 Words by Katie Hagan.

-When I asked the award-winning director and choreographer Lanre Malaolu about where his movement story originated from, I don’t know what I was expecting.
+When I asked the award-winning director and choreographer Lanre Malaolu about where his movement story originated from, I didn’t know what I thought I’d get in reply.
 Sometimes, actually in most cases, the absence of a preconceived idea definitely makes everything far more interesting, as I was soon to discover.
 “If I was at a drama class or a party I was in the centre, whipping around like the Tazmanian Devil,” Lanre says between spells of laughter, charmed by his memories.
 “I guess you could call it dancing.
 All that I knew was the way it was making me feel.”

 The use of film, physical theatre and hip-hop has enabled stories to overlap and intertwine, culminating in the creation of a powerful message about empathy, selflessness and guilt.
 It also sees Lanre reunited with his collaborator, sound designer and composer Jan Brzezinski, who created the live musical score for Elephant in the Room.